JerryWu-code/VideoLearningHub/README.md

 2. Open the web inspector (Developer Tools) in your browser.
 3. Check the cookies and locate the `SESSDATA` property.

 > [!NOTE]
 > Explanation for different ports we use in this project:
 > - 5173: The port for the frontend.
 > - 3000: The port for the public API we integrated in the backend.
 > - 8000: The port for the own graphql API we integrated in the backend.

+## Credits:
+- The searchbar functions in this project are adapted from [react-search-bar](https://github.com/CodeCompleteYT/react-search-bar).
+- The chatbot functionality in this project is implemented from [react-chatbotify](https://github.com/tjtanjin/react-chatbotify).